 Bored with your everyday pancakes?
 With a little adjustment, make crepes for your breakfast variation.
 Crepe is essentially the thinner cousin to pancakes.
 My favorite part of making crepes is how easy they are to fold.
-In addition, they are incredible versatile with practically endless sweet and savory filling and topping options.
+In addition, they are incredibly versatile with practically endless sweet and savory filling and topping options.
 Apple Cinnamon Crepes are my top favorite because I am actually a huge fan of warm apple cinnamon filling.
 The thin sweet crepes are stuffed with warm and gooey caramelized apples.
 They are the perfection and become extra amazing with a scoop of vanilla ice cream on top.

 These stunning Apple Cinnamon Crepes are like an apple pie in a crepe.
 You make a crepe by spreading a thin layer of batter and cooking it much like a pancake.
-From there, you can use what ever filling you desire.
+From there, you can use whatever filling you desire.
 I use brown sugar, butter, cinnamon, and apple for the filling and cook them until the sugar caramelized.
-You can roll or fold crepes with a voluptuous filling just like burrito or taco.
+You can roll or fold crepes with a voluptuous filling just like a burrito or taco.
 You can also opt to serve the crepe with other toppings like caramel, almonds, and powdered sugar.